kshutkin/rollup-extras/plugin-serve/README.md

 Optional, `string`.

-For debugging purposes, so many instances of a plugin can be differenciated in debugging output.
+For debugging purposes, so many instances of a plugin can be differentiated in debugging output.

 ### useWriteBundle